taboola/taboola-ios/README.md

 taboolaView.placement = @"my-placement";
 ```

-After setting all properties, call `fetchContent` to load the Taboola Widget:
+After setting all properties, call `fetchContent` to load the TaboolaView content:
 ```objc
 // After initializing the TaboolaView, this method should be called to actually fetch the recommendations [taboolaView fetchContent];